agentsystems/agentsystems/README.md

 **AgentSystems provides** a standardized runtime and ecosystem:

-- **For teams without infrastructure expertise:** Single command deployment (networking, isolation, audit logging)
+- **For teams without infrastructure expertise:** Single command deployment (networking, separation, audit logging)
-- **For compliance-focused organizations:** Run agents on-premises or air-gapped with configurable egress controls
+- **For organizations requiring on-premises deployment:** Run agents on-premises or air-gapped with configurable egress controls
 - **For developers building products:** Browse community agents instead of building from scratch
 - **For enterprises:** Discover, evaluate, and deploy agents with container isolation and audit logging